 All the kids in the Dexter school had something in common–a remarkable music teacher.

-Music classes were not held in the big two-story brick schoolhouse where my parents and even Grandma Neal attended, which has since been torn down.
+Music classes were not held in the big two-story brick schoolhouse in Dexter, Iowa, where my parents and even Grandma Neal attended, which has since been torn down.
 Instead we filed outside to another small building, which in a former life was an old country school building.

 I can still hear Mrs. Sellers lightly blow her pitch pipe, hum the first note, and enthusiastically raise her arms for the downbeat.

 I’ll never forget Mrs. Sellers’ end-of-the year extravaganzas, which included the entire school.
 They were held in Dexter’s historic elliptical brick Community Building, also known as the Roundhouse, built in 1916.

 We students sat in the east-side bleachers, class by class.

 My mimeographed program of the 1954 Music Festival began with the crowning of the May Queen by Mr. Winegar, our tall slick-haired superintendent.
 Next came the Tapping Toes–Beth Sellers (daughter of the music teacher) and Linda Lenocker (who gave dancing lessons as Linda LaVonne for decades).